ziadat69/SystemAdmin-in-Redhat/README.md

 - Analyze servers for issues, remediate or resolve them, and confirm the solution with Red Hat Insights.

  # 16)  Big Lab 1 about Managing Files from the Command Line
- # 17)  Big Lab 2 Managing Users and Groups,Permissions and Processes
+ # 17)  Big Lab 2 about Managing Users and Groups,Permissions and Processes